 Southwestern Baked Sweet Potato Bar

-with black beans / cheese / chili-lime ranch crema / pepitas
+with bacon / chili-lime tahini sauce / pepitas

 A DIY baked sweet potato bar always makes for a fun and relatively simple meal.
-We gave this version a Southwestern twist with vegetarian toppings and a creamy sauce that tastes like a cross between Ranch dressing and a Tex-Mex crema.
+We gave this version a Southwestern twist with a creamy tahini-based sauce that tastes like a cross between Ranch dressing and a Tex-Mex crema.

 - Foil - for baking

 - Pepitas / pumpkin seeds - 1/3 cup

 - Salsa (opt) - for serving